Certified Non-GMO Standards

 18.5 Land where GMO crops have been or are grown

-18.5.1 If you are a new applicant you must inform Certified Animal Welfare Approved by AGW if you have grown any GMO crops in the last three years.
+18.5.1 If you are a new applicant you must inform Certified Non-GMO by AGW if you have grown any GMO crops in the last three years.

 18.5.2 To prevent contamination you must not grow a GMO crop of the same species as any Non-GMO crops on any part of a farm or group of farms you own or manage.

-18.5.3 Any GMO crops grown on any part of a farm or group of farms you own or managed must be declared annually to Animal Welfare Approved by AGW.
+18.5.3 Any GMO crops grown on any part of a farm or group of farms you own or managed must be declared annually to Certified Non-GMO by AGW.

-18.5.4 Certified Animal Welfare Approved by AGW must be informed if the farmer is aware of any GMO crops of the same species as their Non-GMO crops being grown on neighboring land.
+18.5.4 Certified Non-GMO by AGW must be informed if the farmer is aware of any GMO crops of the same species as their Non-GMO crops being grown on neighboring land.

 18.6 Avoidance of contamination

-18.6.1 Dedicated Non-GMO equipment and facilities for harvest, cleaning, storage and transport must be used when available.
+18.6.1 Dedicated Non-GMO equipment and facilities for harvest, cleaning, receiving, production, processing, manufacturing, storage and transport must be used when available.

-18.6.2 If dedicated Non-GMO equipment and facilities for harvest, cleaning, storage and transport are not available, there must be documented cleaning procedures between use for GMO or potential GMO crops and use for Certified Non-GMO by AGW products.
+18.6.2 If dedicated Non-GMO equipment and facilities for harvest, cleaning, receiving, production, processing, manufacturing, storage and transport are not available, there must be documented cleaning procedures between use for GMO or potential GMO inputs and use for Certified Non-GMO by AGW products.
+A record of cleaning must be kept.

 Note: Pollen from GMO corn can travel a long way and Non-GMO corn crops should be grown as far away from GMO corn crops as possible.